Matt-Eva/Matt-Eva/README.md

 Here's a more or less comprehensive list of the languages and technologies that I have used in the past and currently use.

-I've definitely hopped around quite a bit on my learning journey, but there are so many cool things to learn and build with!
-I like having at least a cursory understanding of languages, tools, and ecosystems so that I can pick the right tool for the job, and get quickly up to speed when working with a team.
-(Also learning is fun!)

 ### Programming languages

 - Go, JavaScript / TypeScript, Python, Ruby